bahrus/be-switched/proposal.md

 </form>
 ```

-Does the same thing -- i.e. it finds all the id attributes with {{...}} and generates id's for them
+Does the same thing -- i.e. it finds all the id attributes with {{...}} and generates id's for them.
+These would be scoped at the parent level.

 ### Looping with no root node